skanderjeddi/SpotMyLyrics/README.md

 # SpotMyLyrics
-A simple Java application to fetch lyrics of the current Spotify songs (MacOS only)
+A Java application used to automatically fetch (and store) the lyrics to the current Spotify song from the website AZLyrics (only on macOS!)

 ## Getting Started